 The Dead of Winter

 Inspector Luc Vanier is drinking his way through Christmas Eve when he is called out to investigage the murder of five homeless people.
 His investigation takes him into the backrooms of the Catholic Church, the boardrooms of Montreal’s business elite and the soup kitchens and back alleys of street life in winter.
 The Dead of Winter is the first in Peter Kirby's acclaimed series of Luc Vanier crime novels.

 Peter Kirby practices international law with one of Canada’s largest law firms.
 He was born in Cork, Ireland, and grew up in Brixton, South London.
 He is recognized by The American Lawyer as one of Canada’s leading 500 lawyers and called a star in international arbitration by Benchmark Litigation.
-He lives in Montreal.